rivtlib-dev/rivtlib.github.io/README.rst

         The sub or nosub setting specifies whether equations are additionally printed with substituted numerical values.

-        The equal tag declares a value.
+        The equal tag declares a value and the printed units.
 A sequence of declared values terminated with a blank line is formatted as a table.

         Example of assignment list _[t]
         f1 = 10.1 * LBF |LBF, N| a force value
         d1 = 12.1 * IN  |IN, CM| a length value

-        An equation tag provides an equation description and number.
-A colon-equal tag assigns a value and specifies the result units and the output decimal places printed in the result and equation.
+        The colon-equal tag assigns a value and specifies the result's units and decimal places and the printed decimals for the equation terms.
+The equation tag labels and numbers an equation.

         Example equation - Area of circle  _[e] a1 := 3.14(d1/2)^2 | IN^2, CM^2 | 1,2